 Using your name makes your work appear original and authentic by putting a person behind the piece and works to get your name out there, boosting your brand image.
 Make sure the name is not long.

-Add a keyword, like art or artist, to make it easy for potential buyers to find and remember you.
-This way you will find new customers without even trying!
+Add a keyword such as ‘art’ or ‘artist’ as a prefix or a suffix, to make it easier for potential buyers to find and remember you.
+This is an easy way to find new customers without even trying!

-I offer general advice, but for a more informed strategy, I urge you to follow Dot Lung on Domestika.
-Her course is not expensive and she has had over 113,000 students!
+For a more informed Instagram strategy, I urge you to follow Dot Lung on Domestika.
+Her course is not expensive and she has over 113,000 students!

 How to Write a Good Instagram Bio

 Be intentional with what you write in your bio section.
-Mention what you do, who you are, and the value new followers will get from following you.
+Your Instagram profile should mention what you do, who you are, and the value new followers will get from following you.
 Make it short, precise, and attention-grabbing.

-Link your own website to your bio to drive potential customers to your online store.
+Link your Bio to your own website and drive potential customers to your online store.
 The whole point of using Instagram is to get people back to your site.
 Think about your skills and the knowledge you can pass on.
 Give your potential followers a reason to follow and engage with you.

 Read this for tips: Write an Artist About Me Page: A Great Bio in 4 Easy Steps

-Do you need help writing about yourself?
 Sun Yi will show you a classic way to write an engaging bio.
 Follow the formula!
-He’s on Domestika.
+He’s on my Art Marketing Page

 Your name and username are searchable, your bio, however, is not, but it’s important nonetheless.
 Do not neglect your bio, it creates your first impression.